izabarovsky/dmrid-contactlist-converter/README.md

 Current radio tested:
 **Anytone 878 UV II plus**

+## How to use for Anytone

+Just run script
+`python3 anytone-converter.py`

+Contact list will be saved to file with current timestamp
+ `YYYYMMDD-hhmmss-anytone-contacts.csv`

+## How to use for Motorola & Hytera

+1. Generate simple contacts:
+`python3 simple-converter.py`

+2. Export contacts from mototrbo or hytera cps, usually is .xlx format

+3. Copy contacts from list, generated in step 1, into .xlx exported

+4. Import .xlx into radio

+Just run script
+`python3 anytone-converter.py`

+Contact list will be saved to file with current timestamp
+ `YYYYMMDD-hhmmss-anytone-contacts.csv`

 ## Countries filter

-If necessary, open script `anyton-converter.py` and put required countries in variable `DMR_COUNTRIES_FILTER`
+If necessary, open script `xxx-converter.py` and put required countries in variable `DMR_COUNTRIES_FILTER`
 If you wish all of them, put wildcard `%`

 ## Requirements

 1. Install Python3
 2. Install requests library
-`pip install requests`
+`pip3 install requests`

-## How to use

-Just run script
-`python3 anytone-converter.py`

-Contact list will be saved to file with current timestamp `YYYYMMDD-hhmmss-anytone-contacts.csv`
+3. Install dataclass_wizard library
+`pip3 install dataclass_wizard`

 ## K2 aliases